FARREP (Family and Reproductive Rights Education Program)

 • Childbirth complications.

-• supports and advocates for girls and women affected by FGC to get the best care and information about their health
+• supports and advocate for girls and women who arrived from FGC-traditionally practiced countries to get the best care and information about their health.

-• refers women to other services they need
+• refer women to other services they might need in cohealth or the wider community.

-• works with communities and their families to provide information about FGC and the law in Australia for the prevention of FGC
+• works with the communities and their families to provide information about FGC and the law in Australia for the prevention of FGC on related sexual and reproductive health and women’s health issues.

-• builds collaboration, partnership and capacity with health practitioners with the aim to improve the health and wellbeing of communities affected by FGC and community access to culturally appropriate health services.
+• builds collaboration and partnership with health practitioners with the aim to improve health and well-being outcomes for the individuals impacted by FGC and their families.

 Maria Ibrahim